 "It will, and should, raise some eyebrows, but we'll need a couple more months of data before we have a clear picture of where the labor market is headed in 2019," Mahedy told Forbes.

 In more obviously positive news, wage growth has been improving in recent months across the United States.
 Average annual earnings grew by 0.4 percent between January and February, increasing by 3.4 percent year-over-year.
-Investopedia pointed out particularly strong wage growth in the retail, leisure, information and hospitality sectors.
 Workers in the private sector, excluding farmworkers, saw an average 11-cent hourly raise during February, boosting their average hourly wage to $27.66.
 In January, by contrast, average hourly wages increased by only 2 cents.

 LPL Research chief investment strategist John Lynch told Investopedia that we can interpret strong wage growth as a sign of continued economic health.

 "While payroll growth has slowed, job gains over the past few months have been unexpectedly strong," Lynch said.
 "Labor market strength remains a bright spot for the U.S. economy, and wages are growing at a healthy pace."

 Higher wages support stronger consumer demand, which contribute to a growing economy overall.
 The growth may slow, but Lynch predicts that it will continue through 2019.

 - Forbes: Here's What the February Jobs Report Means for You

 - BLS: The Employment Situation - February 2019

 - Vox: The Latest Jobs Report is Bad News for Trump - But Good News for Workers